Queen coris: Reproduction

-Similar to most fish, queen coris is oviparous, which means it produces its offspring from eggs.
+Similar to most fish, the queen coris is oviparous, which means it produces its offspring from eggs.
 It is a protogynous fish, meaning it is semi-hermaphrodite.
 A semi-hermaphrodite can change gender from female to male.
 In this case, a female's reproductive parts develop before its male reproductive parts, and in most cases populations are mainly female.
 However, when a male is needed, one of the females will switch over to male for reproduction purposes.
 Queen coris display polygamy or distinct pairing during breeding.
 Consequently, males are dominant and usually are in charge of a large female harem or various harems, especially during reproduction.
 This situation can occur even though coris is a solitary species.
 It is hypothesized that males pursue females by swimming alongside them, fluttering their fins.

 Behaviour

 Queen coris are a very aggressive species because they are dominant, especially males during mating season.
 Aggression in fish is mostly territorial.
-The Queen Coris can be a threat to smaller fish, and it is a very effective invertebrate hunter.
+The queen coris can be a threat to smaller fish, and it is a very effective invertebrate hunter.
 In aquariums, it has a habit of rearranging sand and rocks, and it tends to dig itself down in sandy substrate.
 The digging may serve various purposes.
 This includes breeding, as the fish may lay eggs under sand for protection.
-Another potential use for the digging may be in foraging for food (most of the queen coris’ prey resides in sand).
+Another potential use for the digging may be in foraging for food (most of the queen coris' prey resides in sand).
 Digging in soft substrates to sleep, or to create a home are also potential drivers of this behaviour.
 The Queen coris is a solitary fish, and is extremely destructive in captivity, especially when it grows particularly large.
 The species requires a lot of space for swimming, and when in captivity, tends to hide under the sand during acclimatisation.
-When adult Queen Coris’ are too large for the environment in a tank, they will tend to hide in small cracks between coral or rocks.
+When adult queen coris' are too large for the environment in a tank, they will tend to hide in small cracks between coral or rocks.

 Conservation

-The Queen Coris is of minor importance to local commercial fisheries, and can also be found in the aquarium trade.
+The queen coris is of minor importance to local commercial fisheries, and can also be found in the aquarium trade.
 The species occupy the category of least concern, with the aquarium trade posing the major threat to the species.
 However, this trade currently does not cause serious harm to the species.
 Consequently, there is currently a very low risk of extinction.